pkdone/practical-mongodb-aggregations-book/src/examples/time-series/iot-power-consumption.md

 db.device_readings.explain("executionStats").aggregate(pipelineRawReadings);
 ```

-Execute an aggregation using the pipeline to compute the total energy consumed by all the devices combined in each building for every hour and also view its explain plan:
+Execute an aggregation using the pipeline to compute the total energy consumed by all the air-conditioning units combined in each building for every hour and also view its explain plan:

 ```javascript
 db.device_readings.aggregate(pipelineBuildingsSummary);